8n8/apia/README.md

 # APIA
 ## Description
-APIA (A Prize is Assured) is a personal work time logger written in Haskell.
+Apia is a personal work time logger written in Haskell.
 It has a command-line interface.
 The data is kept in a plain text file at ~/.apia.

 ## Installation